TV & Movies

 Familiar faces will definitely be on That ’90s Show, as Rupp and Smith are reprising their roles as Kitty and Red in addition to executive producing the series.
 This time, the beloved onscreen couple will be keeping their eyes on their granddaughter, Leia.

-There are two additional That ’70s Show vets who aren’t expected to return for disheartening reasons.
-Lisa Robin Kelly, who played Eric’s older sister, Laurie, in Seasons 1-3, left the series in 2001 due to issues with alcohol abuse, per ABC News.
+There are two deceased That ’70s Show veterans whose characters will not appear in the series.
+Lisa Robin Kelly, who played Eric’s older sister Laurie in Seasons 1-3, left the series in 2001 due to issues with alcohol abuse.
 She briefly returned for four episodes in Season 5 but was later replaced by Christina Moore for Season 6.
 The actor died in her sleep at age 43 on Aug.
-15 due to what The Los Angeles Department of Coroner later concluded was an accidental unspecified oral “multiple drug intoxication,” per Westside Today.
+15, 2013, due to what The Los Angeles Department of Coroner later concluded was an accidental unspecified oral “multiple drug intoxication.”

 Kitty’s best friend and Donna’s mother, Midge Pinciotti, was played by Tanya Roberts, also known from ABC’s Charlie’s Angels and the 1985 James Bond film A View to a Kill.
 When her husband, Barry Roberts, fell terminally ill in 2001, she exited That ’70s Show after Season 3.
 The actor returned to the series for guest appearances in Seasons 6 and 7 before officially retiring from acting in 2005.
 After experiencing illness due to her history of hepatitis C, Roberts died on Jan.
 4, 2021, at 65 years old.